inkanji

 Some interpret "rest in peace" too literally and consider 死 (death).
 This is a major mistake — 死 simply means death and carries none of the peaceful connotations of the English phrase.
 It looks ominous and morbid as a standalone tattoo.
 Use 安 or 安らぎ instead for peaceful rest.

-These are the most common mistakes — but context-specific errors are harder to catch.
+Context-specific errors are harder to catch.
 The kanji for “inner calm of mind” vs “harmony between people” vs “absence of conflict” each require different characters.
 A wrong choice isn't always obvious until a native speaker sees it.

-Verify your specific phrase with AI before you ink →
+Verify your phrase with AI before you ink →

 Frequently Asked Questions